lemehmet/gunes-saat/readme.md

 ```

 #### Button Events
-There 7 buttons defined, 4 navigation/joystick, 2 tactile (A and B) and 1 joystick center (C).
+There are 7 buttons defined, 4 navigation/joystick, 2 tactile (A and B) and 1 joystick center (C).
 The framework propagates
 the button events to views and invokes the related method.
 Feel free to invoke paint within these methods, paint is not
 part of the event queue.
 Button-C is dedicated to navigation and should not be used.